 The answer is no. For three important reasons.

 - I have children. (enough said)

 - We are a homesteading family.
-We have canned goods and canning supplies and big clunky tools and appliances and our pantry supply fluctuates with the seasons.
+We have canned goods and canning supplies and big clunky tools and appliances and our pantry supply fluctuate with the seasons.

 - Life is simply NOT this perfect.
 Then end.

-But I can sure try to make it is organized as possible.
-I am a big time fan of lazy-susans.
+But I can sure try to make it as organized as possible.
+I am a big-time fan of lazy-susans.
 They work perfectly in a pantry (and every room of the house!) and most especially for spices.
 You can barely see it but to the left, I have a jar of homemade Taco Seasoning.
 Because we use this at least once a week, it made sense to start making my own.
 I buy the spices in bulk from the local grocery store.